samfargo/townscout/docs/ARCHITECTURE_OVERVIEW.md

 - **Adding new POI categories/brands**: extend `src/taxonomy.py` or the override files in `data/`, regenerate canonical POIs, rebuild anchors, rerun D_anchor scripts, and refresh the catalog API.
 - **Supporting additional states/modes**: update `config.py` (`STATES`, snap radii, H3 resolutions), ensure download scripts clip the desired region, and regenerate all pipeline outputs.
 Anchors will inherit stable IDs as long as the same `site_id` hashing strategy is used.
-- **New overlays (e.g., crime, schools)**: model after the climate flow—write a script that enriches H3 hexes and merge outputs before tile generation.
-Expose metadata via API or tiles so the frontend can surface it.
+- **New overlays (e.g., crime, schools)**: model after the climate and power-corridor flows—write a script that enriches H3 hexes, emit parquet keyed by `h3_id`/`res`, and merge outputs before tile generation so the frontend can consume the new attributes.
 - **Frontend experiments**: reuse `lib/actions` to keep map expressions consistent.
 Any new filter that depends on D_anchor data should populate the cache structure (`dAnchorCache`) and invoke `applyCurrentFilter`.

 Use this document as a map when onboarding new contributors or when tracing a data flow end-to-end; it highlights which modules own each responsibility and how artefacts move between layers.